Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

 \begin{theorem}[Reducing tiling to spectral gap] Consider any set $\mathcal{K}$ of Wang tiles, and the corresponding family of two-body Hamiltonians $\{H^{\Lambda(L)}\}_{L}$ on square lattices $\Lambda(L)$ either with open or with periodic boundary conditions. \begin{enumerate} \item The family of Hamiltonians is frustration-free. \item If $\mathcal{K}$ tiles the plane $\mathbb{Z}^2$, then in the case of open boundary conditions, we have that $\spec{H^{\Lambda(L)}}\rightarrow\mathbb{R}_+$ for $L\rightarrow\infty$, i.e., there is no gap and an excitation spectrum that becomes dense in $\R_+$.
 Similarly, if $\mathcal{K}$ tiles any torus, then in the case of periodic boundary conditions $\spec{H^{\Lambda(L_i)}}\rightarrow\mathbb{R}_+$ for a subsequence $L_i\rightarrow\infty$. \item If $\mathcal{K}$ does not tile the plane, then there is an $L_0$ such that for all $L>L_0$ $H^{\Lambda(L)}$ has a unique ground state and a spectral gap of size at least one, i.e.

 \end{enumerate} \end{theorem}

 \begin{proof} Frustration-freeness is evident since $H^{(i,j)}\geq 0$ and $H^{\Lambda(L)}\ket{0,\ldots,0} = 0$.
 In order to arrive at the other assertions, we decompose the Hamiltonian as $ H^{\Lambda(L)}=:H_0+H_c+H_q$, where the three terms on the right are defined by taking the sum over edges separately for the expressions in \cref{eq:main1a}, \cref{eq:main2} and \cref{eq:main3}, respectively.
-Let us now assign a \emph{signature} $\sigma\in\{0,\ldots,K\}^{L^2}$ to every state of our computational product basis, so that $\ket{0}^{(i)}$ translates to $\sigma_i=0$ and $\ket{k,\alpha}^{(i)}$ to $\sigma_i=k$, irrespective of $\alpha$.
+Let us now assign a \emph{signature} $\sigma\in\{0,\ldots,K\}^{L^2}$ to every state of our computational product basis, in the following way: $\ket{0}^{(i)}$ is assigned the signature $\sigma_i=0$, and $\ket{k,\alpha}^{(i)}$ is assigned the signature $\sigma_i=k$ irrespective of $\alpha$.
 By collecting computational basis states with the same signature we can then decompose the Hilbert space as